Child labour is a pervasive form of modern-day slavery – TUC

-Andrews Tagoe, Focal person on child Labour, Ghana Trades Union Congress (TUC), says child labour is one of the pervasive forms of modern-day slavery in Ghana which must be curbed.
+Mr. Andrews Tagoe, Focal Person on Child Labour, Ghana Trades Union Congress (TUC), says child labour is one of the pervasive forms of modern-day slavery in Ghana which must be curbed.

 He said this at a sensitization programme organized by the TUC for fisher folks within the Greater Accra Region at Jamestown in Accra.